 - “I accepted a three-month contract as an office manager in a small web services company, but there was virtually no documentation to help me do the job.”
 (Situation and Obstacle)

 - “I took it upon myself to create a procedure manual.
-I interviewed managers and staff in every department, organized the information in a user-friendly format.
+I interviewed managers and staff and organized the information in a user-friendly format.
 (Action)

-- “And I delivered the manual to the general manager.”
+- “Then I delivered the manual to the general manager.”
 (Result)

 - Quality.
 How well did the result turn out?
 How do I know that?